TiberiusNemesis/TiberiusNemesis/README.md

  Hi, I’m @TiberiusNemesis, a computer science student from Rio de Janeiro, Brazil.
 I used to be a professional diver!
-But now, I'm back to CS after an interesting multi-year hiatus.
-A very significant, important event in my life made me realize what path am I supposed to take. :)
+But now, I'm back to CS after an interesting multi-year hiatus. :)

 @TiberiusNemesis on twitter (PT/EN/ES spoken),